Calvary Lutheran Church

 III.3.e The Pastor will conduct funerals for members and friends of Calvary Lutheran Church upon request.

 III.3.f.
-The Pastor will provide premarital counseling and conduct weddings for members and friends of Calvary Lutheran Church upon request.
+Pastor will provide premarital counseling and conduct weddings for members and friends of Calvary Lutheran Church upon request.
+Marriages would be performed in accordance with the Calvary Lutheran Church constitution, Revision #002 Article III 2.

 III.3.g The Pastor will teach second year confirmation.